 Financial Knowledge Financial reasoning: recording Financial reasoning: reporting 3.1 Accrual accounting The difference between cash and accrual accounting.
-3.2 The assumptions, principles and qualitative charac teristics that underpin accounting reports Accounting Assumptions and principles - Going Concern (Continuity) assumption, Historical Cost (Objectivity) assumption, Accounting Entity assumption, Monetary Assumption, Accounting Period assumption, Matching principle Qualitative Characteristics - Comparability, Reliability, Relevance, Understandability, Materiality.
-3.3 The classification system for revenue, expenses, as sets and liabilities by nature and function Classification system for each element as per the Income Statement and Balance Sheet (Refer to Appendices 5.A and 5.B).
-3.4 Income Statements and Balance Sheets 3.4 Income Statements and Balance Sheets The need for balance day adjustments at balance date, such as Prepare general journal entries and post to the general ledger for the Use a trial balance with balance day accrued expenses prepaid expenses/stocks of supplies revenue received in advance/prepaid revenues/unearned revenue accrued revenue. following: o simple entries accrued expenses prepaid expenses/stocks of supplies revenue received in advance/prepaid revenues/unearned revenue Accrued income GST Clearing complex entries any adjustment being written in a way that may not be seen in prior learning. adjustment information, prepare a fully classified and presented: o Income Statement o Balance Sheet Note: Templates are provided (Refer to Appendices 5.A and 5.B).
-3.5 The impact of inventories Definition of the term 'inventories' and their importance to a business The perpetual inventory system The significance of the stock-take in the perpetual inventory system.
+3.2 The assumptions, principles and qualitativ e characteristics that underpin accounting report ts Accounting Assumptions and principles Going Concern (Continuity) assumption, Historical Cost (Objectivity) assumption, Accounting Entity assumption, Monetary Assumption, Accounting Period assumption, Matching principle Qualitative Characteristics - Comparability, Reliability, Relevance,

+Understandability, Materiality.
+3 The classification system for revenue, expens ses, assets and liabilities by nature and function 1 Classification system for each element as per the Income Statement and Balance Sheet (Refer to Appendices 5.A and 5.B).
+Income Statements and Balance Sheets The need for balance day adjustments at balance date, such as accrued expenses prepaid expenses/stocks of supplies revenue received in advance/prepaid revenues/unearned revenue accrued revenue.
+Prepare general journal entries and post to the general ledger for the following: simple entries accrued expenses prepaid expenses/stocks of supplies revenue received in advance/prepaid revenues/unearned revenue Accrued income GST Clearing complex entries any adjustment being written in a way that may not be seen in prior learning.
+Use a trial balance wi balance day adjustment information, prepare fully classified and presented: o Income Statement o Balance Shee Note: Templates are provided (Refer to Appendices 5.A and 5.B).
+5 The impact of inventories Definition of the term 'inventories' and their importance to a business The perpetual inventory system The significance of the stock-take in the perpetual inventory system.
 Note: lower of cost or net realisable value is not required Prepare the general journal entry and post to the general ledger for an inventory adjustment (complex entry).
-Use a trial balance with balance day adjustment information, to prepare a fully classified and presented: Income Statement Balance Sheet Note: Templates are provided (Refer to Appendices 5.A and 5.B).
+Use a trial balance wi balance day adjustment information, to prepa a fully classified and presented: Income Statement Balance Shee Note: Templates are provided (Refer to Appendices 5.A and 5.B).

-Financial Knowledge Financial reasoning: recording Financial reasoning: reporting 3.6 The impact of non-current assets Definition of the term 'non-current assets' and the types of assets included in this classification The nature of 'property, plant and equipment' non-current assets The distinction between capital expenditure and revenue expenditure The purpose of depreciation (cost allocation) and that it does not set aside funds for replacement The concepts of original cost, scrap or residual value, accumulated depreciation and written down value (net asset or carrying value) Determining the cost of a depreciable non-current asset Identifying the more appropriate method of depreciation to apply Straight-line Reducing/diminishing balance Calculating depreciation using both the straight line and diminishing balance Prepare a general journal entry to record the purchase of property, plant and equipment assets on credit and post to the general ledger (simple entry) Prepare a general journal entry to record depreciation and post to the general ledger o simple adjusting entries: depreciation of a new asset using either method depreciation of an existing asset using the straight line method complex adjusting entries: depreciation of a new asset for a part period depreciation of an existing asset using Use a trial balance with balance day adjustment information, to prepare a fully classified and presented:
+Financial Knowledge Financial reasoning: recording Financial reasoning: reporting 3.6 The impact of non-current assets Definition of the term 'non-current assets' and the types of assets included in this classification The nature of 'property, plant and equipment' non-current assets The distinction between capital expenditure and revenue expenditure The purpose of depreciation (cost allocation) and that it does not set aside funds for replacement The concepts of original cost, scrap or residual value, accumulated depreciation and written down value (net asset or carrying value) Prepare a general journal entry to record the purchase of property, plant and equipment assets on credit and post to the general ledger (simple entry) Prepare a general journal entry to record depreciation and post to the general ledger simple adjusting entries: depreciation of a new asset using either method depreciation of an existing asset using Use a trial balance with balance day adjustment information, to prepare a fully classified and presented: Income Statement Balance Sheet Note: Templates are provided (Refer to Appendices 5.A and 5.B).